Wine Regions: Old, New & Emerging Regions Around The World

 • Wine tourism plays a significant role in boosting the local economy of wine regions.

-• It generates revenue not only through tourism-related activities but also by increasing sales of local wines, and supporting local restaurants, accommodations, transportation, and other businesses.
+• It generates revenue not only through tourism-related activities but also by increasing sales of local wines and supporting local restaurants, accommodations, transportation, and other businesses.

 • Wine tourism helps to promote and establish the reputation of a wine region.
 By attracting visitors from around the world, it creates an opportunity to showcase the unique characteristics and quality of the local wines.